Martinique Travel Information

 There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas, including beaches, after dark and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.

 Unlike many tropical islands, Martinique has a thriving economy and is not solely dependent on tourism.
 Relaxed, informal clothing is acceptable around town, but scanty beach wear is considered improper in urban areas.
 The only officially designated clothing-optional beaches in the French islands are in Guadeloupe and St. Martin, but at hotel pools and at private beaches near hotels in Martinique topless swimming and sunbathing is common.

 The international dialling code for Martinique is +596.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 As there are no coin phones, a Télécarte (phone card) makes local and international calls easier and less expensive.
 They are sold at Post Offices and other outlets marked Télécarte en Vente Ici and are used in special booths marked Télécom found all over Martinique.
 Many phones now accept Visa, MasterCard or other credit cards for long distance calls.
-The island is covered by GSM networks, but 3G network coverage is only recently being implemented.
+The island is covered by GSM networks, and a more limited 3G network.

 Those travelling to Martinique may import the following goods duty-free: 200 cigarettes/50 cigars/250g tobacco, two litres of liquor, and perfume, gifts and film in amounts reasonable for personal use.
 Currency must be declared on arrival.